Configure and use telephony

 You can customize the SMS messages by modifying the default message template or by localizing the message.
 In addition, some countries require that the SMS messages include branding information or comply with specific regulatory requirements.
 See Customize an SMS message.

-Before you customize the default SMS messages template, consider the following:
+Before you customize the default SMS messages template, consider the following items:

 • The languages you need to support